0xEvsky/marboota-hearts-gm/backend/docs/PROTOCOL.md

 ### JOIN
 Whenever a new client authenticates, this message is sent to all other clients in the same instance to inform them of the new client.

-> [!NOTE]
-> The server will also send multiple JOIN messages to the new client, informing it of the members that were already connected before (catch-up).
 ```json
 {
     "ACTION": "JOIN",